voperson/voperson/voPerson.md

 ### Definition

 An explicitly scoped identifier for a person, typically as issued by an external authentication service such as a federated or social identity provider.
+This is a user-centric identifier, in the context of "bring your own identity".
+If the user doesn't know the identifier itself, they at least know the credentials necessary to generate it.

 ### Alternate Approaches